HarryEdwardes/opensim-predictsim-PDController-testing/README.md

 **Control Systems** contains four different control strategies for the torque actuator and the torque actuator initialisation itself.
 The control strategies are: bang-bang, sinusoidal feed-forward, proportional-derivative, and proportional-derivative with added variability/error to add realism.

-**PD Controller** contains a header, a corresponding body file and the cmake.txt for defining a PD Controller for use in external functions.
+**PD Controller** contains a header and a corresponding body file for defining a PD Controller for use in external functions.
 It is to be applied when rebuilding the OpenSim source code.
 There is also a test case for testing correct initialisation.

+**External Functions** contains various external functions for use in Antoine Falisse's 3dPredictSim.
+They lay the foundation for development of PD Controlled torque actuator functionality.